ossunited/backstage-plugin-innersource/docs/config.md

 - repoTag
   - Type: string
   - Required: Yes
-  - Details: Topic or Label used Inner-Source projects or issues e.g. "inner-source"
+  - Details: Topic or Label used for Inner-Source projects or issues e.g. "inner-source"